Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 files.download("clustered.csv")

-You can then put these into a pivot table to allow you to filter by intent and find your next topic to target!
+Put the output into a pivot table to filter by intent and find your next content topic to target.